ecrz00/automatic-wheelchair/README.md

 # Project Overview
 In this school project I designed an automatic vehicle.
 The key features of the project are:
-* A joystick to control the direction and speed of movement
+* A joystick to control the direction and speed of movement.
-* An OLED display that shows the direcction in which the vehicle is moving and provides alerts
+* An OLED display that shows the direcction in which the vehicle is moving and provides alerts.
-* A HC-SR04 sensor that automatically stops the vehicle when an obstacle is detected
+* A HC-SR04 sensor that automatically stops the vehicle when an obstacle is detected.
-* A buzzer to alert when an obstacle is detected
+* A buzzer to alert when an obstacle is detected.
-* A bluetooth module that receives commands from a mobil application
+* A bluetooth module that receives commands from a mobil application.
-* A mobile application developed in [App Inventor]{https://appinventor.mit.edu/} that allows you to controll the vehicle by voice or by pressing buttons
+* A mobile application developed in [App Inventor]{ https://appinventor.mit.edu/ } that allows you to controll the vehicle by voice or by pressing buttons.

 The project utilizes almost every peripheral available on the EK-TM4C1294XL board, and the code was developed at a low level using C.